 The Oddfellows raises money for various charities both at individual branches and on a national scale.
 Our own charity, the HA Andrews Memorial Fund was formed in 1971 and has donated more than £400,000 to medical research.
-This year the fund is supporting the University of East Anglia for a two year research project into the tailoring of a treatment for patients affected by Colorectal cancer.
+The most recent fundraising was to support research into spinal injuries.

 In the Beds & Bucks District, an annual appeal raises money for a selected charity chosen by the Provincial Grand Master.